Szymi13/DrumMachine/README.md

 ---
 in python folder:

-wavPlots.py is for plotting wav samples just for fun wavConverter.py is for converting wav sample to C array
+wavPlots.py is for plotting wav samples just for fun <br />
+wavConverter.py is for converting wav sample to C array

 ---